harmancilab/COLLAGENE/API/README.md

 *__Outputs:__* None.

-*__Remarks:__* This option waits for a list of specific files or directories in the shared space before they can be downloaded and processed.
+*__Remarks:__* This option probes for a list of specific files or directories in the shared space before they can be downloaded and processed.
 It blocks until all files are ready to be downloaded.
+Non-zero return code indicates error (See error message).

 ***